Taylor Jones

-Taylor Michael Jones (born December 6, 1993) is an American professional baseball first baseman and outfielder in the Los Angeles Angels organization.
+Taylor Michael Jones (born December 6, 1993) is an American former professional baseball first baseman and outfielder.
 From Kent, Washington, Jones attended Gonzaga University and played college baseball for the Bulldogs.
 Selected by the Houston Astros in the 19th round of the 2016 MLB draft, he made his MLB debut in 2020.

-Instagram

 High school

 Jones attended Kentwood High School in Covington, Washington, where he played basketball as a forward and baseball as a pitcher and first baseman.
 In 2012, his senior year, he led them to a 4A baseball state championship.
 Undrafted in the 2012 Major League Baseball draft, he enrolled at Gonzaga University where he played college baseball.

 College

 In 2013, as a freshman at Gonzaga, Jones pitched to a 5.29 ERA over 17 innings while batting .233 in 30 at bats over 28 games.
 As a sophomore in 2014, he went 4-3 with a 4.71 ERA over 14 starts along with hitting .224 in 58 at bats with one home run in 29 games.
 In 2015, his junior year, he began focusing strictly on hitting and playing first base.
 Over 44 games, he hit .358(second in the conference)/.415(tenth)/.545(seventh) with five home runs and 30 RBIs in 134 at bats and was named to the All-WCC First Team.
 After the season, he was drafted by the Chicago Cubs in the 35th round of the 2015 Major League Baseball draft, but he did not sign.
 That summer, he played summer collegiate baseball for the Anchorage Bucs of the Alaska Baseball League.
 As a senior in 2016, he played in 56 games, leading the conference and second in the NCAA with 27 doubles and slashing .332(ninth)/.399/.509 in 232 at bats with two home runs, four triples (second), and 36 RBIs.
 He was named CoSIDA Academic All-American Third Team, Senior CLASS Award Second Team All-America and Finalist, All-West Region Second Team, All-WCC Second Team, CoSIDA Academic All-West Region, WCC All-Academic, and All-Fort Worth Regional Team.